-The increase in selling, general, and administrative expenses was primarily due to the following:
+The increase decrease in selling, general, and administrative expenses was primarily due to a decrease of \$4.0 million in share-based compensation expense as certain awards granted in connection with becoming a public company were fully expensed during the following:

-- an increase of \$5.2 million in labor and benefits, net of allocated overhead, due to the increase in headcount as part of our growth initiatives; - an increase of \$2.9 million in sales and marketing and business development; and - an increase of \$0.5 million in depreciation and amortization expense.
+- first quarter of 2023, and a decrease of \$3.6 million in research and development activities, exclusive of allocated share-based compensation and depreciation.
+These decreases were partially offset by an increase of \$3.0 million in administrative labor and benefits, net of allocated overhead, due to the increase in headcount as part of our growth initiatives; - an increase of \$2.9 million in sales and marketing and business development; and - an increase of \$0.5 million in depreciation and amortization expense.

-These increases were partially offset by the following:
+These increases were partially offset by the following: on a comparative basis.

-- a decrease of \$3.6 million in share-based compensation expense as certain awards granted in connection with the Tailwind Two Merger became fully expensed during the first quarter of 2023, net of an increase due to higher headcount; and - a decrease of \$0.4 million in business insurance expense as a result of a decrease in premiums.
+- a decrease of \$3.6 million in share-based compensation expense as certain awards granted in connection with

+Tailwind Two Merger became fully expensed during the first quarter of 2023, net of an increase due to high headcount; and

+- a decrease of \$0.4 million in business insurance expense as a result of a decrease in premiums.